-2018/19 External Audit plan - Cambridgeshire Pension Fund
+2019/20 External Audit plan - Cambridgeshire Pension Fund

-We are pleased to attach our Audit Plan which sets out how we intend to carry out our responsibilities as auditor.
-Its purpose is to provide the Audit and Accounts Committee with a basis to review our proposed audit approach and scope for the 2018/19 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
+We are pleased to attach our Provisional Audit Plan which sets out how we intend to carry out our responsibilities as your external auditor.
+Its purpose is to provide the Audit Committee with a basis to review our proposed audit approach and scope for the 2019/20 audit in accordance with the requirements of the Local Audit and Accountability Act 2014, the National Audit Office's 2015 Code of Audit Practice, the Statement of Responsibilities issued by Public Sector Audit Appointments (PSAA) Ltd, auditing standards and other professional requirements.
 It is also to ensure that our audit is aligned with the Committee's service expectations.

-This plan summarises our initial assessment of the key risks driving the development of an effective audit for the Pension Fund, and outlines our planned audit strategy in response to those risks.
+This Provisional Audit Plan summarises our initial assessment of the key risks driving the development of an effective audit for the Pension Fund and outlines our planned audit strategy in response to those risks.
+Our planning procedures remain ongoing; we will inform the Audit Committee if there any significant changes or revisions once we have completed these procedures and will provide an update to the next meeting of the committee.

-This report is intended solely for the information and use of the Audit and Accounts Committee, the Pension Committee and management, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Audit Committee, the Pension Fund Committee and management, and is not intended to be and should not be used by anyone other than these specified parties.

-We welcome the opportunity to discuss this report with you on 28 March 2019 as well as understand whether there are other matters which you consider may influence our audit.
+We welcome the opportunity to discuss this report with you at the next available Audit & Accounts Committee as well as understand whether there are other matters which you consider may influence our audit.